 Hey, I'm Jules.
 I have a lot of animal handling experience, primarily with reptiles like snakes and box turtles from back home in New Jersey at Cedar Run Wildlife Refuge.
 In the HERP Lab, I'm super excited to teach kids about how unique and interesting reptiles are, and hopefully inspire their conservation in future generations.
 I'm not sure what I want to do in my career, but I do know I want to work with animals, specifically reptiles, obviously, and I do really enjoy educating people, so maybe a little bit of both.

 Hey there, I'm Jess.
 I am a double major in Environmental and Animal Studies.
 I have a pet crested gecko named Miso.
-In the future I hope to do conservation work.
+In the future, I hope to do conservation work.